SylenthWave/SWMemberSelector/README.md

 ## Usage

-Declare an array of SWMember Object and save the status
+Declare an array of SWMember object and save the status

 ```
 NSArray *avatars = @[@"avatar1",@"avatar2",@"avatar3",@"avatar4",@"avatar5",@"avatar6"];